-test level reflecting the maximum level expected to be encountered during the flight product lifetime increased by acceptance margins
+test level required by increasing the severity of an extreme level expected to be encountered during the specified product lifetime for the purpose of workmanship verification.

 acceptance margin

-increase of the environmental, mechanical, thermal, electrical, EMC, or operational extremes above the worst case levels predicted over the specified product lifetime for the purpose of workmanship verification
+increase in severity of the environmental, mechanical, electrical, EMC, or operational extreme levels expected to be encountered during the specified product lifetime for the purpose of workmanship verification

-1 Margins can include an increase in level or range, an increase in duration or cycles of exposure, as well as any other appropriate increase in severity.
+This margin can include an increase in level, an extension of range, an increase in duration or cycles of exposure, as well as any other appropriate increase in severity.

-2 For thermal acceptance margin refer also to ECSS-E-ST-31.

-accuracy of measurement

-degree of closeness between a measured quantity value and its true value

-The accuracy depends from the measurement process (e.g. instrument or machine, operator, procedure; environmental conditions).

 crewed space segment element

 space segment design to ensure the safe presence of crew onboard

-development test prior qualification

-test to support the design feasibility and to assist in the evolution of the design

 dwell time

 duration necessary to ensure that internal parts or subassembly of a space segment equipment have achieved thermal equilibrium, from the start of temperature stabilisation phase, i.e. when the temperature reaches the targeted test temperature plus or minus the test tolerance